JaymzZh/python-interview/python-interview.md

 30000.0
 ```

-Tuples are similar to lists, but there data can be changed once created throught the execution of program.
+Tuples are similar to lists, but there data can not be changed once created throught the execution of program.
 Individual element of Tuples can be accessed using indexing.

 Tuples Code Snippet: The Days